muratk5n/thirdwave/en/README.md

 ---

-Sen GA win - it was a tough one
+Senate GA win - it was a tough one

 ---